SDS-WAS regional dust forecasts

 , which is a data collection of multiple variables sharing the same coordinate information.

-Below, you see that the NMMB/MONARCH
+Below, you see that the MONARCH

 data has three dimensions, lat